-Miami is the county seat of Florida's Miami-Dade County and the most populous city in the Miami metropolitan area, which is the most populous metro region in the Southern US after Washington, D.C.
+Miami is the county seat of Florida's Miami-Dade County and the most populous city in the Miami metropolitan area.
+Miami is the most populous metro region in the Southern US after Washington, D.C.
 It is also one of the largest urban areas in the country, and a global city with the largest concentration of international banks in the United States.
-In 2016, the population is estimated to be just over 440,000.

-The city proper of Miami has 1 in 13 residents of South Florida, and 52% of Miami-Dade County does not actually live in an incorporated city.
-According to the 2010 Census, the racial/ethnic breakdown of Miami was:
+The city proper of Miami has 1 in 13 residents of South Florida, and 52% of Miami-Dade County does not live in an incorporated city.

 Miami Population Growth

-Miami's huge growth was been driven by internal migration from other areas in the country through the 1980s, along wth immigration.
+Miami's tremendous growth has been driven by internal migration from other areas in the country through the 1980s, along with immigration.
 Immigration to the city has slowed a great deal in the last decade, and now Miami's growth is due to a fast urbanization rate and high-rise construction, which has increased its population densities in inner city regions, most notably Downtown and Brickell.
 In one area of Downtown Miami, there was a 2,069% increase in ten years.

 It's possible that Miami's metro population will top 7.5 million by 2040, although projections do show this population will be disproportionately older.